thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>Learn from IRAS and ACRA’s PST award-winning projects in engaging ecosystem partners to co-create digital solutions for SMEs (PST Citizen Engagement Excellence Award) and easing GST registration compliance (PST Regulatory Excellence Award).
       <br>
       <br>Learning Outcomes:
-      <br>• (Design-thinking) Learn to engage stakeholders to understand their needs and their pain points, co-create and collaborate with them
+      <br>• (Design-thinking) Learn to engage stakeholders to understand their needs and their pain points, co-create and collaborate with them.
-      <br>• (Digitalisation) Be introduced to digital solutions that improve operational efficiency and productivity for businesses
+      <br>• (Digitalisation) Be introduced to digital solutions that improve operational efficiency and productivity for businesses.
-      <br>• (Regulatory Excellence) Understand how simplifying rules can lower compliance costs for businesses
+      <br>• (Regulatory Excellence) Understand how simplifying rules can lower compliance costs for businesses.
       <br>
       <a href="https://www.eventbrite.sg/e/transforming-how-iras-acra-serve-businesses-tickets-117611562349">Click here to register.</a>
     </td>